MediSeeUU/MediSeeUU/selenium/README.md

 * `Tests`: This directory contains all the test cases divided over multiple files.

-* `Pages`: This directory contains for each page a seperate file with methods to interact in the browser.
+* `Pages`: This directory contains for each page a separate file with methods to interact in the browser.
   * `shared`: This directory contains shared component files of the pages.

 * `Resources`: This directory contains all resource definitions of the application.